Undertakers sketch: Context

 The sketch was part of a longer running joke within the episode, which was that they expected Queen Elizabeth II to watch the show at some point.
-Having had interjections throughout the show ("She's switched to ITV!"), the final scene, after the desultory audience invasion, has the entire studio coming to a halt (including the portion of the audience that had rushed the stage) and standing at attention while the music to "God Save the Queen" is played, and the end credits roll.
+This would be indicated by the playing of "God Save the Queen", which occurs during the "Insurance Sketch", where it was stopped when they hear she switched to ITV, followed by a shot of ITN’s Reginald Bosanquet presenting News at Ten when the anthem plays and Bosanquet stands at attention while continuing to read the news.
+The final scene, after the desultory audience invasion, has the entire studio coming to a halt (including the portion of the audience that had rushed the stage) and standing at attention while "God Save the Queen" is played, and the end credits roll.

 To juxtapose the joke that the Queen would be watching, the episode also deliberately featured many of Monty Python's most tasteless sketches.
-This sketch, the last in both the episode and the second series, immediately followed the "Lifeboat sketch" (also about cannibalism) and some graphically cannibalistic animation from Terry Gilliam.
+This sketch, the last in both the episode and the second series, immediately followed the "Lifeboat sketch" (also about cannibalism, and which also had the audience jeering in disgust at the end), followed by a letter from a military man concurring with their disgust where the punchline was that it was the Royal Air Force that was suffering from cannibalism, some graphically cannibalistic animation from Terry Gilliam, and an appeal for decency by Terry Jones.
 Nevertheless, it was this sketch which was most notorious for its tastelessness, and Cleese made specific reference to it alone in his eulogy for Chapman, when recalling Chapman's talent for pushing the boundaries of bad taste.